Market Commentary

 Average Movement Summary:

-As usual, South Australia’s wholesale electricity futures prices for November 2024 displayed a different trend to other states, due to its different energy mix, of which the majority are renewables and the rest gas.
+As usual, South Australia’s wholesale electricity futures prices for December 2024 displayed a different trend from other states due to its different energy mix, of which the majority are renewables and the rest gas.

-2025 futures started the month at $101/MWh, climbing steadily throughout the month to close at $108/MWh.
+2025 futures started the month at $108/MWh, dropping slightly to close the month at $106/MWh.
 Prices for 2026 followed a similar trend while 2027 prices remained flat.

-Prices have come down substantially since the crisis in October 2022 and are $4/MWh costlier than last year.
+Prices have come down substantially since the crisis in October 2022 and are $9/MWh costlier than last year.

 Start comparing current market offers and make your procurement process a breeze.
 Take the first step and get started here!